yifanlintw/MSA/README.md

 # Create Decision Tree classifer object
 clf = DecisionTreeClassifier()

-# Train Decision Tree Classifer
+#Train Decision Tree Classifer
 clf = clf.fit(X_train,y_train)

 #Predict the response for test dataset
 y_pred = clf.predict(X_test)

-# Model Accuracy, how often is the classifier correct?
+# Question: How often is the classifier correct?
 print("Accuracy:",metrics.accuracy_score(y_test, y_pred))

->>>> Accuracy: 0.9555555555555556
+Accuracy: 0.9555555555555556

-The accuracy of the decision tree results is 0.9555555555555556
+The accuracy of the decision tree results is 0.9555555555555556.

 What your README should include: